MainframeEL/pkg-tools/README.md

 you are on a shared system.

-## Getting and building a Rocky Linux package
+## Getting and building a Sun/OS Linux package
 Once these tools are installed, you will be able to do the following:

 ```
-    rockyget sed
+    sunget sed
-    rockybuild sed
+    sunbuild sed
 ```

-This will create a directory structure at `~/rocky/` and you will be able to find the RPM sources as well as the build directory, logs, and artificats there.
+This will create a directory structure at `~/sun/` and you will be able to find the RPM sources as well as the build directory, logs, and artificats there.